calaldees/teachingWorkshops/teacherTraining/literacyNumeracyCitizenship.md

 * How we setup our environment?

 Notes in your Google doc group space.

-Elect a spokesperson to report back.
+Elect a spokesperson to report back (10min).

 ### Other references